Robert Whiting: Writing career

 Whiting has been published in The New York Times, The Smithsonian, Sports Illustrated, Newsweek, TIME, and U.S. News & World Report.
 He is also one of very few Westerners to write regular columns in the Japanese press.
 From 1979-1985, he was a columnist for the Japanese language Daily Sports.
 From 1988 to 1992, he wrote a weekly column for the popular magazine Shukan Asahi.
 From 1990-1993, he was a reporter/commentator for News Station, the top-rated news program in Japan.
-Since 2007, he has written a weekly column for Yukan Fuji, a major evening daily newspaper in Japan.
+From 2007-2025 he wrote a weekly column for Yukan Fuji, a former major evening daily newspaper in Japan.
 He has written extensively on current issues impacting both Nippon Professional Baseball and Major League Baseball, including a four-part series, which was published in the Japan Times, followed by an in-depth series on Sadaharu Oh, Trey Hillman, Bobby Valentine and Hideo Nomo for the same paper.

 In October 2011, he wrote a three-part series for The Japan Times on Japanese pitcher Hideki Irabu, who had died in California two months earlier of an apparent suicide.
 In his works he not only examines how different cultures have influenced the game of baseball, but how the game of baseball has helped influence and shape cultural identity across the globe.
 He is also a commentator on the influence of the yakuza on the Japanese power structure and the dark side of Japanese-American relations since the end of the Second World War.

 In April 2005, Whiting was honored with a Lifetime Achievement Award by the Foreign Sportswriters Association of Japan.